About Summer Activities in Chamonix

 If you fancy a spot of fishing whilst in Chamonix then there are a few local and nearby lakes where you can catch some fish and enjoy the Alpine scenery.

-Join in with locals and holidaymakers alike with the local Ultimate Frisbee club who organise ultimate frisbee every Wednesday or Thursday depending on the season.
-Check out our events calender for more information or their facebook page.
+Join in with locals and holidaymakers alike with the local Ultimate Frisbee club who organise ultimate frisbee every Wednesday or Thursday, depending on the season, by the Bois du Bouchet (or at the Sports Centre if it's raining).

 There are over 2.5 million people doing geocaching around the world and some of them (perhaps surprisingly) are right here in Chamonix!.
 It’s a relatively new craze that started taking the world by storm in May 2000 after a computer geek decided that GPS could be “really exciting”.
 He hid some treasure at his home in Portland, America, for people to find, broadcast the GPS coordinates and said, “Come and get it”.
 His only rule: “Take some stuff, leave some stuff”.
 And that’s exactly what Geocaching is…you go in search of treasure by using the GPS system on your mobile device – once you’ve found it, you write your name in a logbook and replace the treasure you decide to take.
 It’s pretty simple really and means, as a family, you can be adventurers together.
 You won’t usually find anything quite as precious as gold, silver and diamonds but nevertheless it’s quite exciting!

-Excellent course and beautiful scenery, you can play golf in the summer in Chamonix surrounded by the fantastic views of the Mont Blanc and the massif of the Aiguilles Rouges.
+At the excellent golf course of Chamonix you can play golf in the summer surrounded by the fantastic views of the Mont Blanc and the massif of the Aiguilles Rouges.
 The 18-hole golf course in Les Praz was first created in 1934, although the last 9 holes were not built until 1982.

 Gym / Fitness centres

-At the Richard Bozon Sports Centre there's a gym with weights and cardio machines.
-They also offer fitness classes such as aerobic or step.
+At the Richard Bozon Sports Centre, there's a gym with weights and cardio machines.
+They even offer fitness classes such as aerobic or step.
 Many hotels in the valley also offer fitness facilities.

-Sit back and admire the mountains from even higher up!
+Sit back and admire the Mont Blanc massif from even higher up.
 Daily panoramic helicopter flights are available (weather permitting) with a number of local flight companies.
-Relax and enjoy the stunning views as you fly over the snow-capped mountain tops, glaciers and alpine forests of the Alps.
+Relax and enjoy the stunning views as you fly over the snow-capped mountain tops, glaciers and alpine forests of the highest mountains in western Europe.

 Horse-drawn sleigh rides

-Hydro speeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river!.
+Hydrospeeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river!
 Using a large float, which bears resemblance to a bodyboard, be ready to cling on for dear life as you send yourself hurtling down the rapids!
-This activity is a little more demanding physically than rafting or canoe rafting, but allows you to discover the unique sensation of surfing down white water rivers.
+This activity is a little more demanding physically than rafting or canoe rafting but allows you to discover the unique sensation of surfing down whitewater rivers.
 It is also accessible to all, no need to be a professional diver or swimmer, you just have to be smart at using the water movements, obstacles and waves.
+In Chamonix, anyone who's 12 years old and over can swim down the Arve river on a board.

 Ice-skating / Hockey

 Chamonix's main ice rink is open in summer as well as winter.
-Come along and enjoy a skate or support Chamonix's local team Les Chamois when they play home matches.
+Come along and enjoy a skate or support Chamonix's local team, the Pionniers, when they play home matches.

 The Chamonix valley is home to one of the largest indoor climbing walls in France.
-The Mont Blanc Escalade is located in Les Houches and is open all year, with 1250m sq. of climbing surfaces, and more than 100 routes to the roof, ranging from 16 to 21 metres in height.
+Mont Blanc Escalade is located in Les Houches and is open all year, with more than 100 routes to the roof ranging from 16 to 21 metres in height.
+All necessary equipment is available for hire.
 In Chamonix town, there is a good sized bouldering wall in the Sports Centre (Centre Sportif Richard Bozon).
-There is another climbing wall at the ENSA, but you need to be a member of the local Club des Sports to gain access.
+There is another climbing wall at the ENSA but you need to be a member of the local Club des Sports to gain access.

 There are various traditional weekly markets around the Chamonix Valley.
-Every Saturday morning you can head off to Chamonix's Place de Mont Blanc, while there's a summer market at the bottom of the Aiguille du Midi lift every Tuesday.
-At Les Houches, a farmers market takes place every Wednesday afternoon at a farm on Route du Pont
+Every Saturday morning you can head off to Chamonix's Place de Mont Blanc while at Les Houches, a farmers market takes place every Wednesday afternoon at a farm on Route du Pont.

 Chamonix offers some of the best terrain for mountain biking in Europe.
 There are hundreds of kilometres of fast, smooth and rocky trails available all under the backdrop of Mont Blanc.
 If you’re not a fan of the uphill, then you can always take the stress out of it all by taking any of the main lifts up and enjoying the descent.
 Mountain biking in Chamonix has something for all riders, from beginners right up to the more technically advanced.
 Note that, in French, mountain biking is called VTT (Vélo Tout-Terrain!).